Skip to content

 • Investment options and many other considerations

 Each professional has a different area of expertise and a different relationship with the executive.
 By sharing information and working together, these professionals enhance the overall planning experience for the busy executive.
 Without understanding the complete financial picture, goals, and objectives, it is impossible to make recommendations that result in the best solution.
 A business executive needs an integrated, comprehensive plan that addresses estate planning, asset protection planning, income tax planning, and retirement planning.
-This plan should be revisited at least annually and when there are major changes in any area.
+This plan should be revisited at least annually and when there are significant changes in any area.